mrsarm/pose/Run-CI-envs.md

 With the flag `--offline` pose will check whether the tag passed exists or not only in your local registry, useful for local testing.

-Normally you will build images locally on each local repo and you may want to run the tests in the same way CI does.
+Normally you will build images locally on each local repo, and you may want to run the tests in the same way CI does.
 If you also followed the convention of naming your releases with the same name as the branch, you can use `pose slug` that outputs the current name of the branch but post-processed to avoid issues with not allowed